Drug Free College

 Sanctions

-Administrative and legal sanctions, up to and including, expulsion and referral for prosecution will be imposed on students who violate the preceding standards of conduct.
+Administrative and legal sanctions, up to and including, expulsion and referral for prosecution will be imposed on students who violate the preceding standards of Drug Free College and student code of conduct.

-Administrative and legal sanctions, consistent with existing contracts, up to and including termination of employment and referral for prosecution will be imposed on employees who violate these standards.
+Administrative and legal sanctions, consistent with existing contracts, up to and including termination of employment and referral for prosecution will be imposed on employees who violate the standards of Drug Free College.
 A disciplinary sanction may include the completion of an appropriate rehabilitation program.

 Legal Sanctions